Top 5 Career-Building Movies

 3) The Truman Show (1998)

 A conspiracy movie doesn't necessarily have to be about homicides and cults.
 The Truman Show is as nightmarish and frightening as the other contenders, despite its comedic elements.
 Peter Weir's direction is poetic, the performances are surprisingly fitting and down-to-earth, the OST has started melting in my CD-player, and the script is nearly perfect, let alone prophetic.
 It's maybe the only conspiracy concept that suggests it could actually happen to you.
 It's not even been a decade since its release, and this movie has already become a classic.
 The Truman Show hasn't aged a bit, it becomes more and more up-to-date as the years go by.
-It mustn't be remembered as Carrey's first serious role, or how the Academy ignored it completely, not even for Natascha McElhone's eyes, but for its glorious meaning.
+It mustn't be remembered as Carrey's first serious role, or how the Academy ignored it completely, not even for Natascha McElhone's eyes, but for its glorious meaning.2) Rosemary's Baby (1968)

 What if you're chosen by God to bring His Son into this world?
 Now imagine if you're chosen by Satan.
 Simple, nothing-is-what-it-seems concept, but executed so well that it haunts your dreams.
 Polanski gave us a psychological thriller that became the archetype for every movie-about-the-supernatural to come.
 He created such a threatening and paranoid mood that became his trademark.
 Maybe the most influential movie of the horror genre, it changed the rulebook about happy endings.